SgtClutch/Cybersecurity/README.md

 # Exploiting the Server

-From our reasearch we could use an exploit called enternal blue ms17_010 which this server is vunlunberable to. ( Maybe provide the information source )
+From our reasearch we could use an exploit called enternal blue ms17_010 which is a vunlunberability which is described by CVE-2017-0144 that the smb service has, on this server. ( (https://www.sentinelone.com/blog/eternalblue-nsa-developed-exploit-just-wont-die/) https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-0144)

 ![image](https://github.com/SgtClutch/Cybersecurity/assets/59116892/71ee90ae-ffa2-4f5d-b434-2628d5015c3f)